-Each MMSI number provides a unique vessel identifier for marine monitoring and identification systems to facilitate communications, emergency response, customs and border security, and even commercial call tracking and billing.
+Each MMSI number provides a unique vessel identifier for marine traffic monitoring and identification systems to facilitate VHF communications, emergency response, customs and border security, and even commercial call tracking and billing.
 Unlike shore based phone systems the MMSI number is not synonymous with a "phone number" because it is attached to a vessel and not an individual.
 Vessels equipped with DSC can make direct bridge-to-bridge calls using MMSI "Vessel-to-Vessel" features.
-Further, vessels equipped with AIS equipment can rapidly identify and be identified via this unique number on any radar, chart plotter or ECDIS (electronic chart display information system) display.
-All equipment on a specific vessel must display that vessel's one identifying number.
+Further, vessels equipped with an AIS transponder can rapidly identify and be identified via this unique MMSI number on any radar, chart plotter or ECDIS (electronic chart display information system) display.
+All VHF equipment on a specific vessel must display that vessel's one identifying MMSI number.
 In some fleet circumstances vessels can share an MMSI number but this is only when done when the vessels operate in conjunction with one another such as tug and tow.
-AIS facilitates monitoring of one vessel by another, or by a properly equipped shore station agency, such as the Coast Guard, to pinpoint the exact location of a vessel in distress.
+AIS facilitates monitoring of one vessel by another, or by a properly equipped shore station agency, such as the Coast Guard, to pinpoint the exact location of marine traffic in distress.

 Shine Micro is an authorized issuer of Domestic MMSI numbers.
-Shine Micro will provide free MMSI numbers with the purchase of the RadarPlus Class B AIS transponders.
+Shine Micro will provide free a MMSI number with the purchase of the RadarPlus Class B AIS transponders.
 You can purchase an MMSI number seperately through the Shine Micro webstore.

 MMSI and AIS TRANSPONDERS

 Prior to delivery to the customer (end-user) each AIS Class B transponder is programmed with the unique MMSI number assigned to the vessel to be carrying such equipment.
 The MMSI number assigned to each device must be accurately programmed and updated as necessary.
-The vessel MMSI number is automatically transmit once every 30 seconds along with a basic position report.
-The position information can be seen by anyone with AIS receive equipment.
+The vessel MMSI number is automatically transmit once every 30 seconds along with a basic ship position report.
+The ship position information can be seen by anyone with an AIS receiver or AIS Transponder.
 This will include the VTS, Commercial vessel operators, the Coast Guard, and other marine traffic operating with and AIS transponder or AIS receiver.